AdaChain: A Learned Adaptive Blockchain: Conclusion

 \section{Conclusion}

-In this paper, we presented \sys, an adaptive blockchain framework that leverages reinforcement learning to dynamically switch between different blockchain architectures based on the workload. \sys is able to identify the optimal blockchain architecture as workload changes, obtaining significantly higher throughput compared to fixed architecture settings. \sys requires low additional overhead, which can be masked by parallelizing the transaction processing and learning phases.
+In this paper, we presented \sys, an adaptive blockchain framework that leverages reinforcement learning to dynamically switch between different blockchain architectures based on the workload. \sys is able to identify the optimal blockchain architecture as workload changes, obtaining significantly higher throughput compared to fixed architectures.
 As future work, we are exploring expanding the learning framework to cover other aspects of blockchain architectures, e.g., choosing the best performing consensus protocol.
 Another intriguing future direction is to figure out whether our learning framework can be used to uncover new effective architectures not previously explored by human experts.

+\begin{acks} We thank the anonymous reviewers for their insightful feedback and suggestions.
+This work is funded by NSF grants CNS-2104882, and CNS-1703936 and by NSF/Intel joint grant \#2011168. \end{acks}